ssasso/stefano.dscnet.org/content/a/netlab/index.md

 links: [ a-b, b-y, y-linux ]
 ```

-Going back to the original topic, EVPN support in netsim-tools is still under development, and more other features are to be developed.
+Going back to the original topic, EVPN support in netlab is still under development, and more other features are to be developed.
 But [you can contribute](https://netsim-tools.readthedocs.io/en/latest/dev/guidelines.html) to it, if you wish! ;)

 In the meantime, I have a set of additional Ansible templates that you can use to configure an [Arista EOS-based topology](https://github.com/ssasso/netsim-topologies/tree/main/evpn_vxlan_01), and another example for [MLAG](https://github.com/ssasso/netsim-topologies/tree/main/arista_mlag) as well.

-On the same [github repository](https://github.com/ssasso/netsim-topologies), you can find additional *netsim-tools* topology examples, like [BGP with Route Reflectors](https://github.com/ssasso/netsim-topologies/tree/main/chr_route_reflector), and [MPLS/LDP L3VPN (VPNv4)](https://github.com/ssasso/netsim-topologies/tree/main/chr_mpls_l3vpn).
+On the same [github repository](https://github.com/ssasso/netsim-topologies), you can find additional *netlab* topology examples, like [BGP with Route Reflectors](https://github.com/ssasso/netsim-topologies/tree/main/chr_route_reflector), and [MPLS/LDP L3VPN (VPNv4)](https://github.com/ssasso/netsim-topologies/tree/main/chr_mpls_l3vpn).

 Oh!
-I forgot to say that *netsim-tools* is also able to generate a graph of the topology.
+I forgot to say that *netlab* is also able to generate a graph of the topology.
 See the following example, based on the above YAML file:

 ![topology](topology_graph.png#small)